slowernews/wisdom-tldr/README.md

 > *'Use selective honesty and generosity to disarm your victim.' -- Robert Greene (12th law of power)*

+> *'People's need for validation and recognition, their need to feel important, is the best kind of weakness to exploit.'*

 *Pawn sacrifices* are effective but use it *only* on life changing situations: it's a scar for life.

 > *'Get others to do the work for you, but always take the credit.' -- Robert Greene (7th law of power)*